 Blockchain technology has become popular because of the following.

-Time reduction: In the financial industry, blockchain can allowing the quicker settlement of trades.
-It does not take a lengthy process for verification, settlement, and clearance because a single version of agreed-upon data is available between all stack holders.
+- Time reduction: In the financial industry, blockchain can allowing the quicker settlement of trades.
+It does not take a lengthy process for verification, settlement, and clearance.
+It is because of a single version of agreed-upon data available between all stack holders.

-Unchangeable transactions: Blockchain register transactions in a chronological order which certifies the unalterability of all operations.
-It means when any new block has been added to the chain of ledgers, it cannot be removed or modified.
+- Unchangeable transactions: Blockchain register transactions in a chronological order which certifies the unalterability of all operations.
+It means when a new block has been added to the chain of ledgers, it cannot be removed or modified.